(Updated June 15, 2023)

 Said Phillies manager Frank Lucchesi: “His motion has a lot to do with it.
 It’s very deceptive.”

-Hernandez threw a variety of pitches from three different angles _ overhand, three-quarters and sidearm _ and at varying speeds.
+Hernandez threw a variety of pitches from different angles and at varying speeds.

 Dave Giusti, his bullpen mate, said of Hernandez, “The best I’ve ever seen at getting out left-handers _ and I mean ever.”